 All services provided to students are confidential.
 All communication between a student and their clinician is also strictly confidential.
-The Student Health & Wellness Center is compliant with the Health Insurance Portability and Accountability Act (HIPPA) and Family Educational Rights and Privacy (FERPA) regulations.
-Please see the notice of privacy practices for details regarding HIPPA.
+The Student Health & Wellness Center is compliant with the Health Insurance Portability and Accountability Act (HIPAA) and Family Educational Rights and Privacy (FERPA) regulations.
+Please see the notice of privacy practices for details regarding HIPAA.

 To protect patient privacy, charges are listed on student's account as infirmary fee.
 Information about a student cannot be released without the student's permission.
 Information is released only with a student's written permission, upon a court ordered subpoena, or during a life threatening situation where a provider has determined that the student is in danger to themselves or to others.
 Under certain appropriate circumstances, such as emergencies, the Student Health & Wellness Center may disclose a student's protected health information to designated relatives, caregivers, or personal representatives.
 If student objects to the disclosure, they must notify the Student Health & Wellness Center office staff to verify.

 The Student Health & Wellness Center may also disclose protected health information for the purpose of reporting to public health authorities, the FDA, or to alert individuals that have been exposed to a communicable disease.
 Also, if the Student Health & Wellness Center may have reason to believe that a student is victim of abuse, neglect, or domestic violence, it may disclose protected health information as required by law to social services or other governmental agencies that have been authorized to receive such reports.
 Furthermore, the Student Health & Wellness Center may disclose protected health information to police or other law enforcement officials.